emtee40/SurvivalManual-wiki/Medicine.md

 The black widow spider is identified by a red hourglass on its abdomen.
 Only the female bites, and it has a neurotoxic venom.
 The initial pain is not severe, but severe local pain rapidly develops.
 The pain gradually spreads over the entire body and settles in the abdomen and legs.
 Abdominal cramps and progressive nausea, vomiting, and a rash may occur.
 Weakness, tremors, sweating, and salivation may occur.
 Anaphylactic reactions can occur.
 Symptoms may worsen for the next three days and then begin to subside for the next week.
 Treat for shock.
 Be ready to perform CPR.
 Clean and dress the bite area to reduce the risk of infection.
 An antivenin is available.

-The funnelweb spider is a large brown or gray spider found in Australia.
-The symptoms and the treatment for its bite are as for the black widow spider.
+The funnel web spider is a large brown or gray spider found in Australia.
+The symptoms and the treatment for its bite are identical to the black widow spider.

 The brown house spider or brown recluse spider is a small, light brown spider identified by a dark brown violin on its back.
 There is no pain, or so little pain, that usually a victim is not aware of the bite.
 Within a few hours a painful red area with a mottled cyanotic center appears.
 Necrosis does not occur in all bites, but usually in 3 to 4 days, a star-shaped, firm area of deep purple discoloration appears at the bite site.
 The area turns dark and mummified in a week or two.
 The margins separate and the scab falls off, leaving an open ulcer.
 Secondary infection and regional swollen lymph glands usually become visible at this stage.
 The outstanding characteristic of the brown recluse bite is an ulcer that does not heal but persists for weeks or months.
 In addition to the ulcer, there is often a systemic reaction that is serious and may lead to death.
 Reactions (fever, chills, joint pain, vomiting, and a generalized rash) occur chiefly in children or debilitated persons.

 Tarantulas are large, hairy spiders found mainly in the tropics.
 Most do not inject venom, but some South American species do.
 They have large fangs.
 If bitten, pain and bleeding are certain, and infection is likely.
 Treat a tarantula bite as for any open wound, and try to prevent infection.
 If symptoms of poisoning appear, treat as for the bite of the black widow spider.

-Scorpions are all poisonous to a greater or lesser degree.
+Scorpions are all poisonous.
 There are two different reactions, depending on the species:
 * Severe local reaction only, with pain and swelling around the area of the sting.
 Possible prickly sensation around the mouth and a thick-feeling tongue.
 * Severe systemic reaction, with little or no visible local reaction.
 Local pain may be present.
 Systemic reaction includes respiratory difficulties, thick-feeling tongue, body spasms, drooling, gastric distention, double vision, blindness, involuntary rapid movement of the eyeballs, involuntary urination and defecation, and heart failure.
 Death is rare, occurring mainly in children and adults with high blood pressure or illnesses.